 - Le cose si mettono male per Federica, ha perso il lavoro e ha finito i soldi – Things are turning out badly for Federica, she lost her job and finished the money

-Mettersi means to start doing something, when is used with the preposition “a“ followed by an infinite verb.
+Mettersi means to start doing something, but just when it is used with the preposition “a” followed by an infinite verb.